How Frida Kahlo Paintings Overshadowed Her More Famous Husband’s Murals [Opinion]

-Think of female painters, and it’s unlikely many people will come to mind before Frida Kahlo.
+Think of female painters and it’s unlikely many people will come to mind before Frida Kahlo.
 By now, her distinctive unibrow, flowers-in-her-hair image is as much pop culture reference as self-portrait.
 Anyone with a passing interest in art will know who she is, or even choose her signature garb as a Halloween costume.

 Try to think of another female painter, especially a dead one, and Frida’s status becomes even more impressive.
 Add that to the fact that she’s Mexican, not European or even American.
 Against all odds, Kahlo, not her husband muralist Diego Rivera, defines Latin American art for the majority of the world.